Charles E W Bean, Diaries, AWM38 3DRL 606/45/1 - June 1916 - Part 6

 monster going over at

-night) tt it is in / Germans
+night) tt it is in / German

-hands. it came out
+hands.
+It came out

-& on its arrived behind
+& on its f arrived behind

 / German lines at Lille